gammasoft71/Examples_Qt/README.md

 [MessageBox](Qt.Widgets/MessageBox) Shows how to create a MessageBox with QMessageBox.

 [SaveFileDialog](Qt.Widgets/SaveFileDialog) Shows how to create an SaveFileDialog with QFileDialog.

+## Others

+[LCDNumber2](Qt.Widgets/Others/LCDNumber2) Shows how to create a LCD number with QLCDNumber.

 ## Download